 How long does the APD assessment take?

-We allow 90 minutes for the appointment.
+We allow two hours for the appointment.
 This includes administering selected auditory processing tests and time for the audiologist to verbally review the test results with the parents or guardian.
 A follow-up appointment will be scheduled to review the report 2-3 weeks after the assessment.
 This appointment can be conducted by phone, vidoe conference or in person.

 How can I pay for the assessment?

 Payment is due at the time of the test.
 AudioLogic will accept cash, debit or credit cards.
 Unfortunately, OHIP does not cover this testing, but please contact your insurance company to find out if your benefits will allow reimbursement of our fees.